telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/csv-export.md

 **UI for ASP.NET AJAX Q2 2009 SP1** and later fully supports *Unicode* symbols in both *left-to-right* and *right-to-left* modes. **RadGrid** automatically saves the file in **UTF-8** encoding.

->note If you open the **CSV** file in some editors, you will notice some strange characters at the beginning.
+>tip If you open the **CSV** file in some editors, you will notice some strange characters at the beginning.
 This is [BOM (Byte Order Mark)](http://en.wikipedia.org/wiki/Byte_order_mark) header - it marks the file content as **Unicode** .These characters wouldn't be visible under normal circumstances.
 >